zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 Monty Python and the Holy Grail
 ```

 You can use the length function len() to get the length of a string.
-But:

 ```
 >>> len(movies[0]+movies[1])